Pankaj-Str/Learn-Data-Structures-JAVA/Day_01/README.md

 It's important to note that arrays in Java have a fixed size, meaning once you define the size of an array, you cannot change it.
 If you need a dynamic collection that can grow or shrink, you might consider using other data structures like ArrayList or LinkedList.

-I hope this explanation helps you understand the basics of implementing an array in Java for DSA purposes.
-Let me know if you have any further questions!